-Upon receipt of the Formal Complaint Form, documentation, and evidence, the college official shall:
+Upon receipt of a written complaint, documentation, and evidence, the College Official shall:

-- Conduct an impartial investigation of the complaint. - Write a response and recommend action based on the information provided within 10 College business days of receipt of the complaint from the Student Liaison.
-The response shall include a decision, a brief rationale of the decision, and a statement of the availability of an appeal process, including the deadlines for filing an appeal.
+- conduct an impartial investigation of the complaint - write a response and recommend action based on the information provided within ten (10) College Business days of receipt of the complaint from the Student Liaison.
+The response shall include a decision, a brief rationale of the decision, and a statement of the availability of an appeal process, including deadlines for filing an appeal.

-If the student is not satisfied with the response of the college official assigned to the complaint may choose to continue to Step 4.
-The student shall notify the Student Liaison of their desire to continue to Step 4 within 5 College business days of receipt of the response from the college official assigned to the complaint.
-The Student Liaison shall notify the Provost's office within 5 College business days of notification.
+If the student is not satisfied with the response of the College Official assigned to the complaint, they may choose to continue to Step 4.
+The student shall notify the Student Liaison of their desire to continue to Step 4 within five (5) College Business days of receipt of the response from the official assigned to the complaint.
+The Student Liaison shall notify the Provost's office within five (5) College Business days of notification.

-STEP 4: COMPLAINT COMMITTEE HEARING
+STEP 4: APPEAL HEARING PROCESS

-Within 30 College business days of notification from the Student Liaison that a student is unsatisfied with the Administrative Resolution, the Provost's office shall:
+Within thirty (30) college business days of notification from the Student Liaison that a student is unsatisfied with the Administrative Resolution, the Provost, or designee, shall:

-- Conduct an impartial review of the complaint and provide documentation. - Determine whether more information is needed. - Assemble an impartial committee ("Complaint Committee") to consider the merits of the complaint and the appropriate actions in response to the complaint; the Provost shall serve as Chair of the committee or designate another member to serve as Chair. - Set a date for the Complaint Committee to hear the evidence pertaining to the complaint (the "hearing").
+- conduct an impartial review of the resolution - determine whether more information is needed - assemble an Appeals Panel to consider the merits of the resolution and the appropriate actions in response to the complaint; the Provost, or designee, shall serve as Chair of the Appeals Panel. - set a date for the Appeals Panel to hear the evidence pertaining to the complaint (the "hearing").

-The following procedures will be used for the hearing conducted by the Complaint Committee:
+The following procedures will be used by the Appeals Panel:

 - The standard of proof of the preponderance of the evidence will be used.
 Preponderance of the evidence means it is more likely than not that the incident occurred.
-This is necessary for the College to comply with Title IX of the Federal Education Amendments of 1972. - Formal rules of evidence (used for criminal or civil court trials) shall not be used in Complaint Committee hearings.

-- In order to protect the participants, the hearing shall be closed to the public, including the general members of the College community. - The student filing the complaint and the person against whom the complaint was filed shall be allowed to be present for the hearing, and each shall be entitled to have a representative or advisor present. - The student filing the complaint shall present evidence first, followed by the person against whom the complaint was filed. - All relevant evidence shall be considered by the Complaint Committee. - Witnesses shall only be present to testify or provide evidence; otherwise, witnesses are excluded from the hearing to protect the participants and the integrity of the process. - The Complaint Committee may have the College attorney present for the entire hearing. - Disruptive conduct shall not be tolerated.
-The Chair of the Complaint Committee may terminate or postpone a disrupted hearing at any time. - After all relevant evidence is presented, the Chair shall adjourn the hearing.
+This is necessary for the College to comply with Title IX of the federal Education Amendments of 1972. - Formal rules of evidence (used for criminal or civil court trials) shall not be used in Appeals Panel hearings. - In order to protect the participants, the hearing shall be closed to the public, including the general members of the College community. - Depending on the nature of the complaint and in compliance with all applicable state and federal regulations, the student filing the complaint and the person against whom the complaint was filed may be allowed to be present for the hearing, and each shall be entitled to have a representative or advisor present. - The student filing the complaint shall present evidence first, followed by the person against whom the complaint was filed. - All relevant evidence shall be considered by the Appeals Panel. - Witnesses shall only be present to testify or provide evidence; otherwise, witnesses are excluded from the hearing to protect the participants and the integrity of the process. - The Appeals Panel may have the College Counsel present for the entire hearing. - Disruptive conduct shall not be tolerated.
+The Chair of the Appeals Panel may terminate or postpone a hearing. - After all relevant evidence is presented, the Chair shall adjourn the hearing.